philipribera/MusicPlayer/README.md

 Some effort have been put in to make the player stylish.

 # Description
-A basic and stylish music player.
-The music player looks and works great on smaller screens.
+A basic and stylish music player with a number of predefined songs.

 # Requirements
 No special requirements needed.